aghdom/aghdom.github.io/garden/embrace-the-mess/readme.md

 ## Improve the worst parts

 Okay, you can fix *some* things.
 But be mindful about it!
-Fight the urge to fix things immediatelly as you notice them.
+Fight the urge to fix things immediately as you notice them.
 Let them sit broken for a while.
 On your third, fourth time that you feel the urge, ask yourself this:

-> 1. Will fixing this make it *significantly* esier for me to add more stuff?
+> 1. Will fixing this make it *significantly* easier for me to add more stuff?
 > 2. Will it *meaningfully* improve usability?
 > 3. Can I implement the fix in one afternoon?